Counting integer matrices with square-free determinants: Preliminaries

 \subsection{Matrices with fixed determinants}

 We need a bound on the number of matrices $A \in \cM_n\(\Z;H\)$ with prescribed value of the determinant $\det A =d$.
 We recall that Duke, Rudnick and Sarnak~\cite{DRS}, if $d \ne 0$, and Katznelson~\cite{Katz}, when $d=0$, have obtained asymptotic formulas (with the main terms of orders $H^{n^2 - n}$ and $H^{n^2 - n}\log H$, respectively) for the number of such matrices when $d$ is fixed.
-However this is too restrictive for our purpose and so we use a uniform with respect to $d$ upper bound which is a special case of~\cite[Theorem~4]{Shp}.
+However this is too restrictive for our purpose because we need a uniform with respect to $d$ results, while in~\cite{DRS} the dependency on $d$ is not specified.
+Hence we use a uniform with respect to $d$ upper bound which is a special case of~\cite[Theorem~4]{Shp}.

 \begin{lemma} Uniformly over $a \in \Z$, there are at most $O\(H^{n^2 - n}\log H\)$ matrices $A \in \cM_n\(\Z;H\)$ with $\det A =a$. \end{lemma}